Before filing a car accident compensation claim, it is important to understand the basics.

-All of your main expenses are added together and multiplied by a factor ranging between 1.5 to 4, to calculate the compensation value.
+To calculate the compensation value, all of your main expenses are added together and multiplied by a factor ranging between 1.5 to 4.

-The total medical expenses or the cost incurred due to sufferings is calculated per diem (for a day, week, or month) and multiplied by the number of months of treatment to reach a final amount.
-This amount is added to the amount obtained by the multiple of specials method to give the final compensation amount.
+The total medical expenses or the cost incurred due to suffering is generally calculated per diem (for a day, week, or month) and multiplied by the number of months of treatment to reach a final amount.
+This amount is added to the amount obtained by the multiple specials method to give the final compensation amount.

 Contact a Missouri Car Accident Lawyer

-Once you understand the basics, it is important to contact an experienced Missouri car accident attorney.
-Navigating the legal system can be confusing, so it is important to have an experienced attorney on your side who knows how to get you the full compensation you are entitled to.
+Once you understand the basics, it is important to contact an experienced St. Louis car accident attorney.
+Navigating the legal system can be confusing, so it is crucial to have an experienced attorney on your side who knows how to get you the full compensation you are legally entitled to.

 Free Consultation with a St. Louis Car Accident Lawyer